Tokenized Stocks Issuer Failure: Recovery Paths for xStocks, Ondo, and Dinari

 Recovery in practice depends on five variables that differ across issuers: the legal form of the issuer entity, who controls the collateral, the role of any independent agent at the collateral layer, the governing law of the token instrument, and how holder records are maintained.
 Each variable produces a different answer to the same failure question.

 Three self-custody-accessible issuers in 2026 — Backed Finance’s xStocks, Ondo Global Markets, and Dinari dShares — answer those questions through three distinct recovery paths.
 Two paths (xStocks, Ondo) operate through offshore SPVs intended to be bankruptcy-remote, issuing Swiss-law-governed debt instruments.
 The third (Dinari) operates through US transfer agent recordkeeping under SEC oversight, with broker-dealer activity in an affiliated entity.
+Binance bStocks, launched June 2026, are covered separately as a less-documented exchange-affiliated variant — an ADGM-framework certificate from a Binance group affiliate, whose recovery-relevant detail is thinner than the three primary models and whose distinctive feature is counterparty concentration within one group.
 The differences sit inside a narrower design space than the surface labels suggest, but they remain consequential when an issuer cannot act.

 The table below compares the five variables that shape each issuer’s intended recovery path.

 The “failure path” row is not a ranking of robustness.
-It describes three different legal mechanics.
+It describes three documented legal mechanics, and flags where bStocks’ public recovery detail is thinner.
 The “what this does not mean” row is where most public misreadings concentrate.
 The “main unresolved risk” row is what the structure cannot eliminate by design.

 xStocks: the Jersey SPV path